Diarrhea: Terminology

+Diarrhea is the spelling in American English, whereas diarrhoea is the spelling in British English.
+Canadian English uses both spellings.

+Slang terms for the condition include "the runs", "the squirts" (or "squits" in Britain), "Hershey squirts", "Montezuma's Revenge", and "the trots".

+The word is often pronounced as /ˌdaɪəˈri:ə/ DY-ə-REE-ə.

 Definition

 Diarrhea is defined by the World Health Organization as having three or more loose or liquid stools per day, or as having more stools than is normal for that person.

 Acute diarrhea is defined as an abnormally frequent discharge of semisolid or fluid fecal matter from the bowel, lasting less than 14 days, by World Gastroenterology Organization.
 Acute diarrhea that is watery may be known as AWD (Acute Watery Diarrhoea.)

 Secretory

 Secretory diarrhea means that there is an increase in the active secretion, or there is an inhibition of absorption.
 There is little to no structural damage.
 The most common cause of this type of diarrhea is a cholera toxin that stimulates the secretion of anions, especially chloride ions (Cl–).
 Therefore, to maintain a charge balance in the gastrointestinal tract, sodium (Na+) is carried with it, along with water.
 In this type of diarrhea intestinal fluid secretion is isotonic with plasma even during fasting.
 It continues even when there is no oral food intake.